mjsqu/doc_for_dogs/app/README.md

 cd app
 ```

-Set up a virtual environment and activate it:
+While in the `app` directory, set up a virtual environment and activate it:

 ```
+# Linux
 python3 -m venv .venv
 . .venv/bin/activate
+# Windows (PowerShell)
+. .venv/Scripts/activate.ps1
 ```

 Add a `.env` file in the `app` directory and add these two values: